 Sexual Harassment {SXH\} - Unwelcome conduct of a sexual nature, such as sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
-Harassing conduct can include verbal or nonverbal actions, including graphic and written statements, and may include statements made through computers, cellphones, and other devices connected to the Internet.
-The
+Harassing conduct

-Sexual Misconduct {SXO\} - Sexual contact, including intercourse, without force or threat of force.
+Sexual Misconduct (SXO\) - Sexual contact, including intercourse, without force or threat of force.
 L3